 Here’s a video from Tesla showing it in action:

-That said, it does currently have few cool tricks up its sleeve.
-For instance, it will automatically take an exit if the exit is directly off the freeway (meaning, it will turn on the blinker and exit automatically).
-It will also automatically come to a stop at the first intersection after the exit.
+It will automatically take an exit if the exit is directly off the freeway and automatically come to a stop at the first intersection after the exit, in most cases (you should still pay attention, of course).

 Other Version 9 Features